erdogant/findpeaks/docs/source/Use-cases.rst

    | |figU8|  |
    +----------+

-The final results show that peak-detection for Sonar images is possible using a emperical approach.
+The final results show that peak-detection for SAR images is possible using a emperical approach.